 A good documentary takes the viewer on a journey – grabbing the attention of the viewer in the first few seconds, laying out the issue, exploring its implications, and ending with a call to action.
 This requires sequencing so each section builds on the first, and emotional energy draws in the viewer.
 In the end we want the audience thinking, “I’m glad I thought of that.”
 For the short Web-delivered videos this is tougher than the longform versions, because there’s very little time.
 That’s why, on a $/min basis, the shorter they are, the more expensive they become.

-Those who are interviewed may be very articulate about their subject, but in front of a camera, sometimes there’s camera fright.
+Those who are interviewed may be very articulate about their subject, but in front of a camera, sometimes people will lock up from camera fright.
 We try to make it less intimidating by using a “thin” crew and minimal gear.
-We also take time to engage in conversation so that what is said comes off naturally.
+We also take time to engage in conversation so that what is said comes across naturally.
 For scripted pieces, we coach the subjects, and can do infinite retakes with on-the-fly script edits to get it sounding natural.

 A-Roll and B-Roll